Olivia-the-G/writeme.md/README.md

 *To install this project*

-1. Clone the repository to your computer using the command,
+1. Clone the repository to your computer using the command:

         git clone 'repository url'

-2. Install code dependencies by running,
+2. Install code dependencies by running:

         npm install